NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

    val df = spark.read.parquet("alluxio://RM_hostname:19998/s3/foo.parquet")
    ```

-2. Transparently replace in RAPIDS.
+2. Transparently replace in RAPIDS

    RAPIDS has added a configuration `spark.rapids.alluxio.pathsToReplace` which can allow RAPIDS
    to replace the input file paths to the Alluxio paths transparently at runtime.
 So there is no